JeffSmith-ok/Crypto-K-Means-Clustering-Project/README.md

 # Crypto K-Means Clustering Project

-In this Challenge, I’ll combine my financial Python programming skills with the new unsupervised learning skills that I acquired in this module.
+I’ll combine my financial Python programming skills with the new unsupervised learning skills that I acquired in this module.

 The CSV file provided in this challenge contains price change data of cryptocurrencies in different periods.